Oops!... I Did It Again (song): Critical reception

-Chart performance
+Commercial performance

 In the United States, "Oops!...
 I Did It Again" peaked at number nine on the Billboard Hot 100.
-It additionally peaked at numbers 1 and 27 on the Billboard Pop Songs and Adult Pop Songs component charts.
-In Canada, the track topped the Canadian Hot 100 for six weeks.
+It additionally peaked at numbers one and 27 on the Billboard Mainstream Top 40 and Adult Top 40 component charts.
+In Canada, the track topped the RPM 100 Hit Tracks chart for six weeks.
 It topped the singles charts in both Australia and New Zealand, and was certified platinum in the former country for reaching sales of 70,000 copies.

 "Oops!...
-I Did It Again" enjoyed success throughout Europe, and peaked atop the European Hot 100 Singles chart.
-It also peaked at number one on the UK Singles Chart becoming Spears' third UK number one, and was certified platinum for exceeding sales of 600,000 copies.
+I Did It Again" enjoyed success throughout Europe, and peaked atop the Eurochart Hot 100.
+It also peaked at number one on the UK Singles Chart selling 124,000 copies in its first week, becoming Spears' third UK number one, and was certified platinum for exceeding sales of 600,000 copies.
+The single also peaked at number one on The Official UK Airplay Chart.
 As of August 2022, the song has sold 931,000 copies in the country.
 The song reached number two in Austria, where it was additionally recognized with platinum certification for sales of 15,000 units.
 It respectively peaked at numbers one and three on the Wallonia and Flanders charts in Belgium, and also respectively reached numbers one and two in Denmark and Finland.

 "Oops!...
 I Did It Again" reached number four in France, and number two in both Germany and Ireland.
 In Germany, the single additionally received a gold certification, signifying sales of 250,000 units.
 It additionally topped singles charts in Italy, the Netherlands, Norway, Spain, Sweden, and Switzerland.
 The song was awarded gold certifications in the Netherlands and Switzerland, respectively marking sales of 40,000 and 15,000 copies, and attained platinum certification in Sweden for reaching sales of 20,000 units.
 As of May 2020, the single has generated over 240 million streams in the US.